475-289-0207

 Yes, you will want to do this to ensure your roof lasts the same amount of time as the commercial solar panels.
 Not replacing the roof can lead to additional costs.
 Our recommendation is to replace your roof if it’s older than 5 years.

-Yes!
-With commercial solar, you can eliminate your electric bill and, in some states, it can lead to revenue.
+In most cases, with commercial solar, you can eliminate or substantially lower your electric bill and, in some states, it can lead to revenue.

 No, not necessarily.
 In most cases, we take care of the design and installation of commercial solar panels.